pranavbhogal/Computer-Graphics/line-transformation-clipping/README.txt

 Pranav Bhogal

 Programming Language used - Python3
-file containing main - CG_hw1
+file containing main - line-transformation-clipping

-line clipping function - lineClipping(transformedLines) in the file CG_hw1
+line clipping function - lineClipping(transformedLines) in the file line-transformation-clipping

 Running the executable - The python file has a shebang on top therefore it can be run without the need of a makefile.
-To run the file write: ./CG_hw1 "additional arguments here" > "output file name here"
+To run the file write: ./line-transformation-clipping "additional arguments here" > "output file name here"

 A simple makefile is provided to change the permissions of the executable and run the file with defualt argument values